 - The size of your heart.
 An enlarged heart may not pump blood effectively and can result in heart failure.

 - Weak heart muscles.
 The heart will not receive enough blood supply due to weak muscles, which is a sign of coronary heart disease.

 - Problems with heart structure.
-Ac echo can detect congenital heart defect like holes in the heart.
+Ac echo can detect congenital heart defects like holes in the heart.
 Congenital heart defects are structural abnormalities present since birth.
-Infants and children can undergo echo test to check for such abnormalities.
+Infants and children can undergo an echo test to check for such abnormalities.